igokoro/cwac-security/PERMS.md

 `android:description`) and, at times, a different protection level.

-All three apps are signed with different signing keys, because most likely they are from different developers.
+All three apps are signed with different signing keys, because in the real world they would be from different developers.

 So, to recap: